 Commentary: The purposes of an evaluation system serve both management and the individual employee.
-Essentially, these are to: (1) allow fair and impartial personnel decisions; (2) maintain and improve performance; (3) provide a medium for personnel counseling; (4) facilitate proper decisions regarding probationary employees; (5) provide an objective and fair means for recognition and measurement of individual performance in accordance with prescribed guidelines; and (6) identify training needs.

-35.1.2 A written directive defines the agency's performance evaluation system, and includes at a minimum:

-- Measurement definitions

-- Procedures for use of forms

-- Rater responsibilities

-- Rater training

-Commentary: A central personnel agency may or may not incorporate performance evaluation as a part of its management activities.
-Where they do, some features of the evaluation system may not suit the needs of the law enforcement agency.
-Although policies and procedures may be developed by a centralized agency, it remains the responsibility of the chief executive officer to adopt and amplify these guidelines to meet the agency's needs.

-35.1.3 A written directive requires an annual performance evaluation of each employee.
+Essentially, these are to (1) foster fair and impartial personnel decisions; (2) maintain and improve performance; (3) provide a medium for personnel counseling; (4) facilitate proper decisions regarding probationary employees; (5) provide an objective and fair means for measurement and recognition of individual performance in accordance with prescribed guidelines; and (6) identify training needs.
+(M M M M M M) 35.1.2 A written directive defines the agency's performance evaluation system and includes at a minimum: - measurement definitions - procedures for use of forms - rater responsibilities - rater training Commentary: A central personnel agency may or may not incorporate performance evaluation as a part of its management activities.
+Where it does, some features of the evaluation system may not suit the needs of the law enforcement agency.
+Although policies and procedures may be developed by a centralized agency, it remains the responsibility of the chief executive officer to adapt and amplify those guidelines to meet the agency's needs.
+(M M M M M M) 35.1.3 A written directive requires an annual performance evaluation of each employee.